AdguardTeam/dnsproxy/README.md

   dnsproxy [OPTIONS]

 Application Options:
       --config-path      yaml configuration file.
-Minimal working configuration in config.yaml.dist.
+Minimal working configuration is given in the config.yaml.dist.
+Passed command line options will override the ones from the specified file.
-                         Options passed through command line will override the ones from this file -v, --verbose          Verbose output (optional)
+  -v, --verbose          Verbose output (optional)
   -o, --output=          Path to the log file.
 If not set, write to stdout.
   -l, --listen=          Listening addresses (default: 0.0.0.0)